urimem/video-pipeline/README.md

   # Video Pipeline

   A two-tier web application for video content creation using AI tools with real-time collaboration capabilities.
+  Using google/nano-banana to generate images, kling-3.0/video for video generation and gemini-2.5-flash for chat orchestrator agent.

   ## Architecture